 ONA Local events help you connect with people and resources to support innovation in journalism and technology.
 From parties to panels to trainings, you’ll find the latest journalism and technology events hosted by ONA Local organizers, as well as related community events.
-To host an ONA Local event or request your event be posted, contact Jeanne Brooks at email@example.com.
+To host an ONA Local event or request your event be posted, contact Jennifer Mizgata at firstname.lastname@example.org.

 Come celebrate the fun and future of journalism with the San Diego chapters of the Online News Association and the Society of Professional Journalists.
 We’re getting together for a lively slideshow presentation on the 10 biggest tips and takeaways from the 2015 ONA conference – and to share our meanest tweets.
 Yes, mean tweets.
 We’ll take turns on the mic reading the actual awful things people have said about us online.

 Come for the camaraderie.
 Come for the comedy.
 Come for the beer.

 Ring in the holidays with ONA LA!
 Seventy7 is a neo classic cocktail bar/lounge that ushers memories of a bygone cocktail era.
 Your first glance through the wooden peep hole door immediately conjures a Roaring 20′s vibe.
 Once you have entered, your eye will be drawn to the gold crushed velvet wall paper, brown leather banquettes and amber chandelier lighting.
 Make yourself comfortable at the magnificent bar with a full compliment of high end spirits.
 These include five varieties of Absinthe; which is served in both cocktails, and traditionally from Absinthe fountains similar to those used during the Belle Epoque era in the cafes of Paris.
 Find us at the reserved tables on the left side of the venue – be merry and enjoy a wide selection of food and drink.